 The Community Education and Lifelong Learning office, is located in Building 1600, Room 1638.
 Call the office at (707) 864-7115, for more information on classes and fees, or to register.
-For online information and registration, visit the Web site at: www.solano.edu/communityservices.
+For online information and registration, visit the Web site at: www.solano.edu/vistas.

 Community Education and Lifelong Learning also arranges for use of campus facilities.
-For campus facility rentals and fees (outside of regular curriculum), call (707) 864-7000, ext.
-"0" or email facilityrentals@solano.edu.
+For campus facility rentals and fees (outside of regular curriculum), email Janice.Eaves@solano.edu.

-For more information, contact Ann Short, Community Services/Public Information Specialist at (707) 864-7115, or fax (707) 864-7210.
+For more information, contact Ann Short, Community Services/Public Information Specialist at (707) 864-7115, or fax (707) 646-2074.